The main points

 - Young women are more likely than older women to experience complications during pregnancy and childbirth.

-In Australia, the number of teenage women giving birth has fallen over the last 20 years.
-In 2013, the birth rate among teenage women was 14.6 births per 1,000 women, compared to 55.5 births per 1,000 women in 1971.
+In Australia, the number of teenagers giving birth has fallen over the last 20 years.
+In 2013, the birth rate among teenagers was 14.6 births per 1,000 women, compared to 55.5 births per 1,000 women in 1971.
 This change is most likely because of improvements in the availability of effective contraception and in sexuality education, rather than a drop in sexual activity.

 Teenage pregnancy in Australia